Ride With The Devil

 October 25, 1864

-Following the Battle of Mine Creek, Major General Sterling Price continued his cartage towards Fort Scott.
+Following the Battle of Mine Creek, CSA Major General Sterling Price continued his cartage towards Fort Scott.
 In late afternoon of October 25, Price's supply train had difficulty crossing the Marmiton River ford and, like at Mine Creek, Price had to make a stand.

 Brigadier General John S. McNeil, commanding two brigades of Pleasonton's cavalry division, attacked the Confederate troops that Price and his officers rallied, included a sizable number of unarmed men.
 McNeil observed the sizable Confederate force, not knowing that many of them were unarmed, and refrained from an all out assault.